 \section{Introduction}

-The software vulnerability problems have been rapidly grown recently, either reported through publicly disclosed information-security flaws and exposures (CVE) or exposed inside privately-owned source codes and open-source libraries.
+The software vulnerability problems have rapidly grown recently, either reported through publicly disclosed information-security flaws and exposures (CVE) or exposed inside privately-owned source codes and open-source libraries.
 These vulnerabilities are the main reasons for cyber security attacks on the software systems that cause substantial damages economically and socially \citep{neuhaus2007predicting,devign2019}.
 Therefore, vulnerability detection is an essential yet challenging step to identify vulnerabilities in the source codes to provide security solutions for the software systems.

 Early approaches \citep{neuhaus2007predicting,nguyen2010predicting,shin2010evaluating} have been proposed to carefully design hand-engineered features for machine learning algorithms to detect vulnerabilities.
 These early approaches, however, suffer from two major drawbacks.
-First, designing good features requires prior knowledge, hence needs domain experts, and is usually time-consuming.
-Second, hand-engineered features are impractical and not straightforward to adapt to all vulnerabilities in numerous libraries evolving over time.
+First, creating good features requires prior knowledge, hence needs domain experts, and is usually time-consuming.
+Second, hand-engineered features are impractical and not straightforward to adapt to all vulnerabilities in numerous open-source codes and libraries evolving over time.

-To reduce human efforts on feature engineering, recent approaches \citep{li2018vuldeepecker,russell2018automated} consider each raw source code as a flat natural language sequence and explore deep learning architectures applied for natural language processing (NLP) (such as LSTMs \citep{lstm1997} and CNNs \citep{textcnn2014}) in vulnerability detection.
-Besides, it is worth noting that pre-trained language models such as BERT \citep{devlin2018bert} have recently emerged as a significantly trending learning paradigm, offering numerous successful applications in NLP.
-Inspired by the successes of BERT-style models, pre-trained programming language (PL) models such as CodeBERT \citep{codebert2020} have also made a significant improvement for PL downstream tasks, including vulnerability detection.
-However, as mentioned in \citep{Nguyen2019UGT}, all interactions among all positions in the input sequence inside the self-attention layer of the BERT-style model build up a complete graph, i.e., every position has an edge to all other positions.
-Hence, this limits learning local structures within the source code to differentiate vulnerabilities.
+To reduce human efforts on feature engineering, some approaches \citep{li2018vuldeepecker,russell2018automated} consider each raw source code as a flat natural language sequence and explore deep learning architectures applied for natural language processing (NLP) (such as LSTMs \citep{lstm1997} and CNNs \citep{textcnn2014}) in detecting vulnerabilities.
+Recently, pre-trained language models such as BERT \citep{devlin2018bert} have emerged as a trending learning paradigm, achieving significant success in NLP applications.
+Inspired by this BERT-style trending paradigm, pre-trained programming language (PL) models such as CodeBERT \citep{codebert2020} have improved the performance of PL downstream tasks such as vulnerability detection.
+However, as mentioned in \citep{Nguyen2019UGT}, all interactions among all positions in the input sequence inside the self-attention layer of the BERT-style model build up a complete graph, i.e., every position has an edge to all other positions; thus, this limits learning local structures within the source code to differentiate vulnerabilities.